 Earlier this month a federal judge chastised both sides in a case over bill padding by filing excessive and unnecessary motions.

 If you believe that your lawyer has overcharged you, first see if you can resolve the issue amicably.
 People make mistakes.
 While lawyers owe a very high duty to clients, they are human and billing mistakes happen.

 If the issue can’t be resolved and the amount isn’t large, the lawyer probably won’t sue you for the disputed balance.

 Legal malpractice carriers don’t like insuring lawyers who sue clients for unpaid fees.
 Often that leads to a counterclaim for legal malpractice.

-Law firms also don’t like the bad publicity.
+Law firms clearly don’t like or need the bad publicity.
 We recently reviewed legal bills for a New England aviation company.
 One partner at the law firm had billed for a meeting in Washington DC that never took place.
 It turns out, the lawyer wanted to take his girlfriend on a trip.
 He apparently hoped the tab for his DC tryst would be paid by his unsuspecting client.
 Even though all the other bills appeared correct, the firm deeply discounted the invoice and fired the partner.
 No one wants that publicity.